Florentino "Jun" Impas Solo Exhibit "Tribu" at ManilaART 2022

 My maternal grandparents were from Mainit, Alipao, Alegria, Surigao del Norte

 In the 1930’s, the families of Odtojan, Baluran, Labaso, Senturias, Rubilla and Seroy emerged simultaneously and inhabited the place.
-Because they were bound by the common vision for a better tomorrow, these families started to cultivate the area of Candiis that had a total land area of not more than 300 hectares.
+Because they were bound by faith and the common vision for a better tomorrow, these families started to cultivate the area of Candiis that had a total land area of not more than 300 hectares.

 The first Teniente del Barrio was Alvaro Odtojan Senturias Sr. who served until the end of the World War II.
 One of the succeeding Teniente del Barrio was my late aunt Pacensia "Pacing" Odtojan Beniga (Lesoy).